 All filenames should follow the same format, beginning with the initial of the first name, followed by the last name in full and an underscore separating it from a short description of the file in question.
 For example, an applicant named John Smith should submit the following files:

 Applicants that are students of the Sophia Centre will automatically qualify for the Sophia Centre-only grant, whereas all other applicants will qualify for the other grant.

 Applications should be sent to Dr Fabio Silva at email@example.com..

-The Awards Committee (see below for details) will assess all applications on the basis of the project's impact on the field, employed methodology and feasibility.
-A shortlist of applicants will then be studied in more detail.
-Following a lengthy discussion, the Committee will agree the worthy winners of the grants by simple majority.
-The deliberations of the Committee will remain confidential, and the Committee reserves the right to make no grants if there are no submissions of sufficient merit.
+The Awards Committee (see below for details) will assess applications as they arrive on the basis of the project’s impact on the field, employed methodology and feasibility.
+Following discussion, the Committee will agree on whether to award a grant by simple majority.
+The deliberations of the Committee will remain confidential, and the Committee reserves the right not to attribute any grants if no submissions are of sufficient merit.
 All Awards Committee decisions are final.

 The Journal of Skyscape Archaeology is the only academic journal in the world to explore the relationship between archaeolgical sites and the sky, stars and planets, including archaeoastronomy.
 The journal’s advisory board includes senior academics and researchers from across the field.

 The Sophia Centre for the Study of Cosmology in Culture is a research and teaching centre at the University of Wales Trinity Saint David.
 It examines the relationships between cosmology and culture through history, anthropology philosophy and archaeology. and teaches the Master’s degrees in Cultural Astronomy and Astrology and Ecology and Spirituality.